‘The Bold And The Beautiful’ Spoilers: Bill’s Spectra Sabotage Could Take Down Forrester Too

-The Bold and The Beautiful spoilers reveal Bill Spencer Jr’s (Don Diamont) scheme to take down Spectra fashions could also topple Forrester Creations.
-This isn’t part of Bill’s plan, but if he wrecks Ridge Forrester (Thorsten Kaye) and his family business, Bill will be pleased at the unintentional collateral damage.
+Bold and The Beautiful spoilers reveal Bill Spencer Jr.’s (Don Diamont) scheme to take down Spectra fashions could also topple Forrester Creations.
+This isn’t part of Bill’s plan, but if he wrecks Ridge Forrester (Thorsten Kaye) and his family business, Bill will be pleased by the unintentional collateral damage.
 Here’s how Bill’s actions might ruin two LA fashion houses.

 Bill Can’t See Past The Spectra Building

-Although LA is full of real estate, Bill has his eye on the Spectra building and won’t give up according to upcoming The Bold and The Beautiful spoilers from Soap Central.
+Although LA is full of real estate, Bill has his eye on the Spectra building and won’t give up, according to Bold and The Beautiful spoilers from Soap Central.
 Doesn’t it seem like Bill should be busy wooing Brooke Logan (Katherine Kelly Lang) instead?
 Why is Bill focused on a shady real estate deal when Brooke is finally available thanks to Ridge’s smooching infidelity?

 Bill made Brooke lots of promises about how he was better for her than Ridge and foretold that Ridge would break her heart.
-And Ridge did on recent The Bold and The Beautiful episodes.
+And Ridge did on recent Bold and The Beautiful episodes.
 But it seems that as much as Ridge is up to old tricks, so is Bill.
-Dollar Bill is worthy of his nickname as he ruthlessly plots to crush Spectra say new The Bold and The Beautiful spoilers.
+Dollar Bill is worthy of his nickname as he ruthlessly plots to crush Spectra, according to new Bold and The Beautiful spoilers.

 #BoldandBeautiful #Previews Bill is adamant Jarrett write another scathing fashion review. ..Jarrett needs to… https://t.co/FE4ouNLZNl